 He also said he expected to reach 3 percent to 4 percent economic growth in the next couple of years.
 "I think it's very achievable," Mnuchin told FBN.

 Mnuchin also told FBN mortgage giants Fannie Mae and Freddie Mac must get out of government ownership.
 Common shares of both, which trade on the lightly-regulated Pink Sheets market, shot up by around 30 percent to their highest levels in more than two years.

 The two companies have operated under Treasury Department conservatorship since the 2008 financial crisis, when plunging home prices crippled their finances and threatened to bring down the U.S. financial system.
 Repeated efforts since then to reform the U.S. housing finance system have foundered in Congress.

 Trump, throughout his presidential campaign, pledged to redraw trade deals to win back American jobs.
 He has threatened Mexico and China with punitive tariffs that some economists have warned could spark a trade war that could potentially roll back decades of liberalization.

 Mnuchin and Ross said trade reform would be a top agenda item in the new administration.
-Both men criticized regional trade pacts, saying they favor bilateral agreements with trade partners.
+Both men criticized regional trade pacts, saying they favour bilateral agreements with trade partners.

 "There's trade, there's sensible trade and there's dumb trade.
 We've been doing a lot of dumb trade," Ross said.